 - Phong shading interpolation / Smoothing - 35°

-- NOTE - In lwo, 3ds, fbx and obj the Bumpmaps (Body_B and Turret_B) must manually load in the Materialcanal.
+- NOTE - In lwo, obj and fbx the Alphamap for the propellor (Run_Alpha) in the fly-version must manually load in the Materialcanal.

 - c4d Version R16 - Polygones - 121543 Vertices - 71224 - 16 Objects - 13 textures - 2 materials - 1 alpha-map